brillout/wildcard-api/docs/custom-vs-generic.template.md

 - **Full-stack JavaScript**.
   <br/>
-  A frontend + backend written in the same language lends itself to a tight frontend-backend development and you can use a custom API developed hand-in-hand with your frontend.
+  A frontend + backend written in the same language lends itself to a tight frontend-backend development, and a custom API can be developed hand-in-hand with the frontend.

 - **JavaScript web frameworks**.
   <br/>